Employment Opportunities

 Summer SAT Class Tutor

-Legal Outreach is searching for ten talented, knowledgeable SAT tutors who want to be part of a transformative experience that changes the educational trajectory of students from underserved populations.
+Legal Outreach is searching for ten talented, knowledgeable SAT tutors who want to be part of a transformative experience that changes the educational trajectory of students from under-resourced communities.
 In past years, our Summer SAT course has helped participants improve their scores by an average of 150 points with some students scoring over 300 points higher on their final diagnostic exam.
 Results like that can make all the difference in the world when applying to college.

 Pay: $20/hour.